Kanye West, Kim Kardashian engaged on her birthday

 "Yes!!!" she said in a message on the website.

-The reality star's publicist, Ina Treciokas, confirmed that the couple is engaged.
+People magazine said a representative for the reality star confirmed that the couple is engaged.

 West and Kardashian started dating in April 2012 and have a daughter, North West, who was born in June.